Bob Marley instilled a love of soccer in his daughter, Cedella. Now she’s changing the lives of women and girls in Jamaica | KRDO

 But that all changed in 2014 when one day her son came home from school and handed her a flier, saying that his soccer coach had asked him to deliver it to her.

 “I’m reading it … I’m like: ‘Wait, Jamaica has a women’s football team?
-Where did this come from?” she says.
+Where did this come from?” she said.

 Six years earlier, in 2008, underfunding had led to the Jamaican Football Federation (JFF) disbanding the women’s national team program.
 The flier Marley’s son brought home was a fundraising request from the JFF to help restart the program.
 Marley got to work almost immediately, calling the federation the following morning to ask what it needed.

-“The needs were many,” Marley says, repeating the sentence as if to emphasize how dire the situation was.
+“The needs were many,” Marley said, repeating the sentence as if to emphasize how dire the situation was.

 From travel and nutrition to accommodation and training camps, every area of the national team’s setup was in need of funding.